pynucastro.networks package

 normalize()[source]#

-normalize the mass fractions to sum to 1
+Normalize the mass fractions to sum to 1

 plot(trace_threshold=0.1, hard_limit=None, size=(9, 5))[source]#